College student falls to his death from hotel balcony while vacationing in Cancun

 Breaking News Emails

-A college student on spring break died after he fell from the seventh floor of his hotel balcony in Cancun, authorities in Mexico said.
+A college student on spring break died after he fell from the balcony of his seventh-floor hotel room in Cancun, authorities in Mexico said.

-Ahmed Altaii, 19, of Dearborn, Michigan, was vacationing with his girlfriend, Heidi Newman, when the incident happened Saturday night, the Mexican Municipal Secretariat of Public Security and Transit told NBC-affiliate WDIV.
+Ahmed Altaii, 19, of Dearborn, Michigan, was vacationing with his girlfriend, Heidi Newman, when he fell Saturday night, the Mexican Municipal Secretariat of Public Security and Transit told NBC-affiliate WDIV.

 Police are determining what led the teenager to fall to his death.